Minko82/seattle-disability-and-disadvantage-visualizations/README.md

 ## 💻 **Technologies and Tools**
 - **Altair:** Declarative visualization library for Python.
 - **Pandas:** For data manipulation and processing.
-- **Interactive Features:** Dropdowns, brushing, and tooltips for better exploration.

 <br>